se-edu/learningresources/contents/naturalLanguage/nl.md

 An approach is to represent the meaning of a sentence as a relationship triple consisting of a *Subject*, *Object* and *Relation*.

 ![Relation tuple](openIE.png "Constituency Parse") <br/>
-From this representation of the sentence, it is possible for a system to answer novel questions like "Who has written articles?" or "What the articles that I have written".
+From this representation of the sentence, it is possible for a system to answer novel questions like "Who has written articles?" or "What the articles that 'I' have written".
 This technique, Open Information Extraction, is utilized by IBM's Watson to defeat human players in the American game show Jeopardy!<sup>[8](#footnote8)</sup>

 ### Relations
-Relations is crucial to the understanding of natural languages.
+Relations are crucial to the understanding of natural languages.
 Consider the example:

    > Geoffrey bought Mary a ring.
 They have been dating for months.